nonmasc-lilly/nonmasc-lilly/README.md

 Hi, I’m lilly
-A C programmer fluent in a wide array of programming languages, currently planning the following projects:
+A C programmer fluent in a wide array of programming languages, currently interested in:

-- A 3d raycaster game
+- Compilers
-- another remake of unicorn blaster in C
+- OS development
-- A 16 bit os
+- Retro computing
-- A UEFI port of that 16 bit os
+- Assembly programming

 <!---
 nonmasc-lilly/nonmasc-lilly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.